open-webui/docs/docs/tutorial/web_search.md

 ## SearXNG (Docker)

-This guide outlines how to connect Searxng to Open-WebUI for web search capabilities.
+This guide outlines how to connect SearXNG to Open WebUI for web search capabilities.

 ### 1. Searxng Configuration